BicycleGarage/The-Boredom-Codex/README.md

 All projects are static HTML/CSS/JavaScript pages.

-You can run them locally by opening any `index.html` file in your browser, or deploy them anywhere that serves static files (GitHub Pages, Netlify, etc.).
+You can run them locally by opening any HTML file in your browser, or deploy them anywhere that serves static files (GitHub Pages, Netlify, etc.).

 bash